Did you ever wonder why some brands consistently do better than others?

 Another brand Beauty Heroes, opened up a retail store to collect valuable customer information to retarget and maximize conversion.

 DTC e-commerce websites enable brands to sell products directly to consumers, bypassing the need for intermediaries like wholesalers or third-party retailers.
+However, they may use a third-party e-commerce courier to ensure their products get to their destination on time.

 The popularity of DTC e-commerce has grown significantly in recent years, especially with the pandemic accelerating the shift to online shopping.